Protecting Your Privacy and Funds

 - Use your Administrator access only to create a log-in account to use exclusively when creating access rights and assigning roles to Authorized Persons, and a separate log-in account for use of the Services.
 This is to further reduce the risk of unauthorized access to the Administrator authority.
 Keep the Administrator password and token secure under dual control at all times.

-- Establish transaction dollar limits for employees who initiate and approve online payments such as ACH, wire transactions and transfers.
+- Establish transaction dollar limits for employees who initiate and approve online payments such as ACH, bill payment, wire transactions and transfers.

 Contact your Information Technology provider to determine the best way to safeguard the security of your computers and networks.

 Malware, short for malicious software, is software designed by cyber criminals to disrupt computer operation, gather sensitive information, or gain unauthorized access to computer systems.
 It is a general term used to describe any kind of software or code specifically designed to exploit a computer, or the data it contains, without consent.